Elevation: 8,380 ft

 West Ridge, Class 3–4

-Platt and Fadgen climbed the peak by traversing from Humdinger.
-Descend Humdinger’s east ridge and then climb up the west ridge.
-There is impressive exposure on the north side of the ridge and plenty of boulders to work around on the ridge.
+Platt and Fadgen climbed the peak by traversing from Humdinger Peak.
+Descend Humdinger’s East Ridge and then climb up the West Ridge of Hum Peak.
+There is impressive exposure on the North Side of the ridge and plenty of boulders to work around on the ridge.

 Mountain Range: Western Salmon River Mountains